Jack Reacher: Never Go Back: Plot

-Jack Reacher, a drifter and former Major who commanded the US Army's 110th CID Military Police (MP), helps the current commander, Major Susan Turner, bust a corrupt Oklahoma Sheriff who is running a human trafficking ring on Army land.
+Four years after the events of the previous film, Jack Reacher, a drifter and former Major who commanded the US Army's 110th CID Military Police (MP), helps the current commander, Major Susan Turner, bust a corrupt Oklahoma Sheriff who is running a human trafficking ring on Army land.
 Returning to his old military headquarters in Washington, D.C. to finally meet Turner, Reacher learns from Colonel Sam Morgan that Turner has been accused of espionage and arrested.
 Believing she's being framed for the murder of two US Army MP soldiers in Afghanistan, he meets with Turner's lawyer, Army J.A.G.
 Colonel Moorcroft.
 He informs Reacher that a supposed acquaintance, prostitute and drug addict Candice Dutton, has filed a paternity suit claiming Reacher is the biological father of her 15-year-old daughter Samantha.
 Reacher reaches out to Samantha, who is living in foster care, but she rebuffs him.

 When Moorcroft is beaten to death by The Hunter, an ex-SOCOM operator-turned mercenary, Reacher is arrested and transported to the prison where Turner is being detained.
 They neutralize two hitmen and escape to Morgan's residence, having deduced he is involved in the conspiracy.
 The Hunter kills Morgan and again frames Reacher.
 When surveillance pictures of Samantha suggest she is in danger, Reacher and Turner discover her foster parents dead and her in hiding.
 The trio seek refuge in Turner's old private school but realize Samantha's mobile phone is probably being tracked and they depart for New Orleans in search of Daniel Prudhomme, the only eyewitness to the murders for which Turner has been framed.
 En route, Sam reveals she filed the paternity suit, to gain financial support for her mother.